pablorcruh/devops_jenkins_digitalocean_terraform/README.md

 everything.

 The project has the following files
+* dns.tf -> has digitalocean dns record
+* docker-compose.yml -> has the jenkins container configuration
 * droplet.tf -> has all the droplet configuration to be deployed
 * mykey -> private key
 * mykey.pub -> public key